-Facebook has also changed the ad policy, limiting ad targeting to users age 18 and older.
+- Facebook has also changed its ad policy, limiting ad targeting to users aged 18 and older.

-Facebook’s new Custom Audience Permission Tool will require user consent confirmation to display their ads in the News Feed.
-The Advertisers can manage their Custom Audience List however they need to specify the origin of the audience’s information while uploading a Custom Audience List, begin from July 2.
+- Facebook’s new Custom Audience Permission Tool will require user consent confirmation to display their ads in the News Feed.
+The Advertisers can manage their Custom Audience List however they need to specify the origin of the audience’s information while uploading a Custom Audience List, beginning from July 2.